ewuweblab/resume-markdown-pdf/README.md

 # Resume in Markdown to PDF

+> This resume was generated using HTML, CSS, and JS.

 # Why?
 * **Simplicity & Focus** - Create clean, professional documents using plain text syntax without fighting complex formatting tools.
 * **Version Control & Portability** - Track changes with Git and easily convert to multiple formats (PDF, HTML, DOCX) from a single source file.